rsyncOSX/RsyncOSX_archived/README.md

 ## Hi there 👋

 RsyncUI and RsyncOSX are GUI´s on the Apple macOS plattform for the command line tool [rsync](https://github.com/WayneD/rsync).
 The main difference between the two apps is how the User Interface (UI) is built.
 It is `rsync` which executes the synchronize data tasks.
-The GUI´s are for organizing tasks, setting parameters to rsync and make it more easy to use rsync, which is a fantastic tool.
+The GUI´s are for organizing tasks, setting parameters to rsync and make it more easy to use `rsync`, which is a fantastic tool.

 ### Install by Homebrew